Nordic Skiing for Schools

 - Self-Guided Trips: Send boot sizing only for ski rentals.

 Teachers, please share our handy sizing chart and skill levels cheat sheet with parents/guardians.
 This will be attached to your confirmation email.

 - Never-Ever – Brand new to skiing or snow sports.
 Show me the way!

-- Beginner – has cross country skied at least 3 – 5 times with school or family, stays on beginner terrain – green trails/flats and low grade hills.
+- Beginner – has cross-country skied at least 3 – 5 times with school or family, stays on beginner terrain – green trails/flats and low-grade hills.

-How to divide students into ski or snowshoe groups (instructional/guided programs)
+divide students into Lesson/Tour groups

-What should participants wear/bring?
+What to wear/bring?

 Light snow pants

 Waterproof layer for rainy/snowy days

 Dress for the weather, with comfortable clothing, and layers of synthetic or wool blends – allows moisture and sweat to evaporate and adjust the temperature as the body warms up and cools down while skiing.